CogSci Apps’ Has a New Logo! Here’s what It Represents

 - the choice of non-blue colors was made in consultation with a variety of people (tastes differ!),

-- the trapezoid and “C” in our wordmark have multiple other relevant connotations that we will elaborate on later (you will notice, for instance, that the C is is a gear-like octagon with a bite taken out of it, or a missing …),
+- the trapezoid and “C” in our wordmark have multiple other relevant connotations that we will elaborate on later (you will notice, for instance, that the C is a gear-like octagon with a bite taken out of it, an echo of a missing …),

 - my undergraduate thesis computationally explored geometric constraints in the evolution of human vision, itself a basis for the evolution of all human cognition, and